Joe Biden: Stumbles, tragedies and, now, delayed triumph

 It turns out the pinnacle would not elude Biden after all.
 His moment just hadn’t yet arrived.

-There are no sure paths to a post held by only 44 men in more than two centuries, but Biden’s is among the most unlikely — even for a man who had aspired to the job for more than three decades, twice running unsuccessfully and passing on a third bid to try to succeed Obama four years ago.
+There are no sure paths to a post held by only 44 men in more than two centuries, but Biden’s is among the most unlikely — even for a man who had aspired to the job for more than three decades, twice running unsuccessfully as a sitting senator and passing on a third bid to try to succeed Obama four years ago.

 “A lot of people dismissed it,” said Karen Finney, a top aide to nominee Hillary Clinton in 2016.
 “But when I saw his opening speech, talking about the fight for the soul of the country, I said, ‘He gets it.’
 That’s what a president does.
 A president looks around the country and understands what’s happening.”